Elaboration likelihood model: In e-commerce

 Chen and Lee conducted a study about online shopping persuasion by applying the elaboration likelihood model back to 2008.
 In this study, how online shopping influences consumers' beliefs and perceived values on attitude and approach behavior were examined.
 "Twenty cosmetics and 20 hotel websites were selected for participants to randomly link to and read, and the students were then asked to fill in a 48-item questionnaire via the internet.
 It was found that when consumers have higher levels of agreeableness and conscientiousness, central route website contents would be more favorable for eliciting utilitarian shopping value; whereas when consumers have higher levels of emotional stability, openness, and extraversion, peripheral route website contents would be more critical in facilitating experiential and hedonic shopping value", Chen explained.

 In 2009, another study about the effects of consumer skepticism on online shopping was conducted by Sher and Lee.
 Data on young customers' attitudes about a product were acquired through an online experiment with 278 college students, and two findings emerged after analysis.
 First, highly skeptical consumers tend to stick with their original impression than been influenced by other factors (Central Route); which means, they are biased against certain types of information and indifferent to the message quality.
 Second, consumers with low skepticism tend to adopt the peripheral route in forming attitude; that is, they are more persuaded by online review quantity.
 Lee indicated, "these findings contribute to the ELM research literature by considering a potentially important personality factor in the ELM framework".
+Another study regarding college students, conducted in early 2024 by Junjie Shi looked at product placement within Bilibili science videos.
+Bilibili is a Chinese service that functions like a cross between Twitch and YouTube, using aspects of both platforms.
+This study examined how the success of a video contributed to a product's purchase.
+The study analyzed 511 science-related videos on Bilibili, employing ELM to examine factors such as video thumbnails, creator identity, and production.
+The study found that the more credible or more viewed videos performed better at selling products.
+This study concluded that video creators should focus on creating well produced videos.
+These ideas align with the central route of the ELM.
+People prefer shorter, more concise content over lengthier videos, making them more willing to engage.